Q&A: Mr Dan Plev

 Q&A - 18TH MAY 2017

-Consultant neurosurgeon at The London Clinic on spinal surgery, maintaining flexibility and the importance of a patient-centred approach
+Mr Dan Plev, consultant neurosurgeon at The London Clinic, on spinal surgery, maintaining flexibility and the importance of a patient-centred approach

 As a neurosurgeon, what do you specialise in?